php-fig/fig-standards/accepted/PSR-7-http-message.md

      *
      * - If a scheme is present, it MUST be suffixed by ":".
      * - If an authority is present, it MUST be prefixed by "//".
      * - The path can be concatenated without delimiters.
-But there are two
-     *   cases where the path has to be adjusted to make the URI reference
-     *   valid as PHP does not allow to throw an exception in __toString():
-     *     - If the path is rootless and an authority is present, the path MUST
-     *       be prefixed by "/".
-     *     - If the path is starting with more than one "/" and no authority is
-     *       present, the starting slashes MUST be reduced to one.
      * - If a query is present, it MUST be prefixed by "?".
      * - If a fragment is present, it MUST be prefixed by "#".
      *